linebender/linebender.github.io/content/wiki/curves/euler_spiral_evolute.md

 $$\theta(s) = \frac{as^2}{2}$$

 And we have an equation for the derivative of the curve.
-In this derivation, we'll fluidly mix complex numbers and 2D vectors, writing.
+In this derivation, we'll fluidly mix complex numbers and 2D vectors, writing unit vector in the direction of $\theta$ as $e^{i\theta}$.
 This choice, while a bit of an abuse of notation, will be very convenient when calculating derivatives.

 $$x'(s) = e^{i\theta(s)} = e^{i\frac{as^2}{2}}$$

-$$x''(s) = iae^{i\frac{as^2}{2}} = iax'(s)$$
+$$x''(s) = iase^{i\frac{as^2}{2}} = iasx'(s)$$

 The evolute is defined as points offset from the source curve in the normal direction, by the radius of curvature.
 Generally:

 $$\bar{x}(s) = x(s) + \frac{ie^{i\theta(s)}}{\kappa(s)}$$